jbenner-radham/vending-machine-kata-php/README.md

 - [x] Sell candy for $0.65.
 - [x] Display "INSERT COIN" and a zero balance if checked after purchase.
 - [x] If there is not enough money inserted then the machine displays "PRICE" and the price of the item.
+- [x] Display "INSERT COIN" if no money was inserted.
-- [ ] Subsequent checks of the display will read either "INSERT COIN" or the current amount as appropriate.
+- [ ] Display the current amount if any money was inserted.

 ### Make Change